Nate Sudfeld: Early life

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "2012 Team Ranking".
+Rivals.com.
+Retrieved September 7, 2015.;

 College career

 Sudfeld got experience with the Hoosiers as a true freshman, in relief duty of Cameron Coffman, after starter Tre Roberson suffered a broken leg.
-He earned Big Ten Conference co-Freshman of the Week honours after leading a fourth-quarter comeback against Ball State.
+He earned Big Ten Conference co-Freshman of the Week honors after leading a fourth-quarter comeback against Ball State.
 In his sophomore year, he split time with Tre Roberson, earning his first start against Bowling Green.
 He finished the season with 2,523 yards, 21 touchdowns, 9 interceptions and a 142.0 pass efficiency rating.

 In Sudfeld's junior year, after both Cameron Coffman and Tre Roberson transferred to Wyoming and Illinois State respectively, he completed 60.5 percent of his passes for 1,151 yards with 6 touchdowns and 3 interceptions as the undisputed starter, before injuring his left shoulder against Iowa, which required surgery, forcing him to miss the rest of the 2014 season.
 Despite this, he was an Academic All-Big Ten selection and was named to the Manning Award watchlist.

 Ahead of the 2015 season, his senior year, Sudfeld attended the Manning Passing Academy at Nicholls State University.
 He passed for 3,573 yards with 27 touchdowns during his senior season.